 If you have recently become either a U.S. permanent resident or a conditional permanent resident (who received status either as an investor or as the spouse of a U.S. citizen whose marriage was less than two years old at the time of approval), you will need to be able to prove this to U.S. border and port officials, employers, and more.
 Here's a rundown of the identity documents that will allow you to do that.

-Your best proof that you are either a U.S. resident is your permanent resident card, also known as a green card.
+Your best proof that you are a U.S. resident is your permanent or conditional resident card, also known as a green card.
 Usually, you will receive the actual card in the mail within a few weeks of your application being approved or your entry to the United States.

 If you are over the age of 18, the law requires you to carry your green card or other evidence of your U.S. immigration status at all times.
 Keep a photocopy of the card in a safe place, however, in case it gets lost or stolen.
 Having a copy will make it much easier to get a replacement card from USCIS.